YiC200333/XConomy/XConomyAPI.md

-xcapi.changebalance(UUID u, String playername, BigDecimal amount, Boolean isadd) Modify the amount, return Integer isadd = true add amount to balacne isadd = false take amount from balance isadd = null set amount to balance
-0 means success
-1 failure means that BungeeCord mode is enabled and no player is online 2 failure means that the player's balance is insufficient 3 failure means that the player's balance exceeds the maximum value
+xcapi.changebalance(UUID u, String playername, BigDecimal amount, Boolean isadd) Modify the amount, return Integer isadd = true, add amount to balacne isadd = false, take amount from balance isadd = null, set amount to balance return 0 means success return 1 means failure that BungeeCord mode is enabled and no player is online return 2 means failure that the player's balance is insufficient return 3 means failure that the player's balance exceeds the maximum value

 xcapi.getbalancetop()
 Get the list of TOP10, return List<String>